2025 All-Ireland Senior Football Championship final: Pre-match

 Several locations announced they would broadcast the game on giant open-air screens, including Navenny Park in Ballybofey, The Diamond in Donegal Town and "Hill 17" at The Gables in Ballyshannon.
 The annual Cemetery Sunday event at Cockhill in Buncrana was rescheduled for the previous evening to avoid a clash with the game.
 The local GAA club in the county's largest town, Letterkenny, began hanging flags around the town more than a week before the match.
 The local GAA club covering the Twin Towns of Ballybofey and Stranorlar followed suit eight days before the match.

 O'Hehirs, a bakery with multiple outlets across the county, ran limited edition doughnuts, cakes and cupcakes decorated with the Donegal crest and colours, and manager Jim McGuinness and goalkeeper Shaun Patton visited one outlet for the launch.
 Patton was set to make his 101st appearance for Donegal in the final.

 Senator Manus Boyle called on M1 motorway tolls to be waived for supporters intending to travel to the final.
-Martin Kenny, TD for the Sligo–Leitrim constituency, called for extra train services to be provided on the day of the final from Sligo railway station, the nearest railway station to County Donegal, to help deal with the large number of supporters intending to travel to the game.
+Martin Kenny, TD for the Sligo–Leitrim, called for extra train services to be provided on the day of the final from Sligo railway station, the nearest railway station to County Donegal, to help deal with the large number of supporters intending to travel to the game.
 Extra train services from Kerry to Dublin were reported to be booked out.

 The GAA organised official entertainment for spectators in the venue before the final, this involved music by Fiach Moriarty and John Byrne and a live show named ‘The Warm Up’ featuring former players Rory Kavanagh, Marc Ó Sé and Paddy Andrews.
 Drumming, fireworks, a cannon "firing kits into the crowd" and, on the silver jubilee, the Kerry team that won the 2000 All-Ireland SFC final being presented to the crowd before the match, whose captain Séamus Moynihan was due to bring the Sam Maguire Cup out with him.

 Officials

 On 14 July, the Irish Examiner reported on its website that Brendan Cawley was the leading contender to referee the final.
 The next day, he was appointed referee, his first final.
-He will be joined by linesmen Martin McNally and David Coldrick, with McNally the stand-in referee.
-Cawley is following in the footsteps of several Kildare men and he is the first one since 2005 and it is his third final to be involved in overall because he was a linesman in both 2021 and 2024.
+He was joined by linesmen Martin McNally and David Coldrick, with McNally the stand-in referee.
+Cawley was following in the footsteps of several Kildare men and he was the first one since 2005 and it was his third final to be involved in overall because he was a linesman in both 2021 and 2024.

 In a new initiative, Croke Park invited Donegal-based stewards to be among those working at the All-Ireland final.